jradxl/seafile-config/README.md

 My home network is behind NAT and I use dyndns to provide a doman name, XXXX.dyndns.org, where XXXX is of course a placeholder.

-I use Haproxy to be the end-point for a LetsEncrypt certificate, and forward the services I want to other local servers on and internal network.
+I use Haproxy to be the end-point for a LetsEncrypt certificate, and forward the services I want to other local servers on an internal network.

 I use  301 redirects from http to https, and from XXXX.dyndns.org www.XXXX.dyndns.org